day8/re-frame/README.md

 six domino cascade.

-One domino triggers the next, which triggers the next, et cetera, until we are back at the beginning of the loop, whereupoon the dominoes all spring to attention again, ready for the next iteration of the same cascade.
+One domino triggers the next, which triggers the next, et cetera, until we are back at the beginning of the loop, whereupon the dominoes all spring to attention again, ready for the next iteration of the same cascade.

 Here are the six dominoes ...